nbloomf/feivel/doc/tutorial/tutorial.md

 First Steps
 -----------

-The user interface of `feivel` is command-line only.
+The simplest way to use `feivel` is from the command line.
 You will need to be comfortable editing plain text and running basic commands from a shell prompt.

-To use `feivel`, we prepare a specially formatted text file called a *template*, and then *process* this template from the command line.
+To use `feivel`, we prepare a specially formatted text file called a *template*, and then *process* this template.

 For example, here is a very simple template.
 (We will use the convention that lines starting with `>>>` delineate the contents of a text file.)
 Try typing or pasting this text into a file called `ex01.fvl`.